 Tuning: The dial scale is made to look like the original.
 It is illuminated when the dash lights are on.
 Turning the tuning knob will move the dial pointer up or down the dial scale.
 The radio is digitally tuned for stability, but has the look and feel of an analog radio.
 The dial pointer is positioned with a stepper motor.
-Note: the dial pointer will only move when the radio is turned on.
+Note: the dial pointer and pushbuttons will only function when the radio is turned on.